 Maintain an inventory (spreadsheet and map) of vacant and underutilized lands suitable for residential development to ensure adequate capacity to meet the RHNA during the planning period.
 Ensure that proposed development on housing inventory sites contributes to meeting the RHNA goal or suitable replacement sites are identified.
+Conduct additional monitoring on mixed-use sites to determine whether further incentives are needed to generate the desired level of affordability.

 Objective: Maintain capacity to accommodate the unmet RHNA allocation on developable, adequately zoned sites throughout the entire planning period.
 Initiate a general plan update to expand opportunities to build new housing choices and expand affordability in high resource areas.
+Determine whether additional incentives are needed through the general plan update and/or subsequent changes to development standards to incentivize desired levels of affordability.

-Timeframe: Maintain capacity 2021-2029; initiate general plan update in September 2023 (target) with a completion date of June 2026 (target)
+Timeframe: Maintain capacity 2021-2029; initiate general plan update in September 2023 (target) with a completion date of June 2026 (target); monitor affordability in an ongoing fashion; conduct evaluation of mixed-use standards by 2025 (in parallel or as part of the general plan update)